 - Never call the bank’s phone number that’s listed on the check – look it up online instead.
 That number probably goes to one of the scam artist’s associates.

-- If possible, call the bank listed on the check and verify its legitimacy.
+- If possible, call the bank listed on the check at least attempt to verify its legitimacy.

 - Consider using a reputable escrow agent or an online payment system for Internet sales.